 Where necessary – a traffic marshal will use a barrier to stop traffic when the DCU is to be moved into the road to be hitched onto the waiting van.

-It’s a shame that the ALC’s guidance overlooks the risks from positioning the DCU, but apart from that it’s a helpful guide that helps clarify what’s necessary to ensure safety as operatives finish shifts.
+It’s a shame that the ALC’s guidance overlooks the risks from positioning the DCU, but apart from that it does help clarify what’s necessary to ensure safety as operatives finish shifts.
 Well-trained staff should already understand that the risks of asbestos removal don’t end until they’ve decontaminated and exited the DCU (and beyond) – following this guidance should help ensure they stay safe while they do so.

 Share on Facebook